DivyanshKushwaha/News-Sentiment-Analyzer/README.md

 #### Step 2: Setting Up Google Cloud for Text-to-Speech

-- 1. Create a Google Cloud Project
+- Create a Google Cloud Project
 Navigate to Google Cloud Console -> Create a new project and enable the Text-to-Speech API.

-- 2. Generate Service Account Credentials
+- Generate Service Account Credentials
     - Go to IAM & Admin → Service Accounts.

     - Create a new service account and assign the Text-to-Speech Admin role.

     - Generate a JSON key file and download it.

-- 3. Set Environment Variables
+- Set Environment Variables
     - Extract **PRIVATE_KEY** and **CLIENT_EMAIL** from the JSON file and store them securely.
 These will later be set as secrets in Hugging Face Spaces.
-    - **CLIENT_EMAIL**: Your gcp client email (can be found in .json file after creating keys in service accounts in google cloud )
+    - **CLIENT_EMAIL**: Your gcp client email, can be found in .json file after creating keys in service accounts in google cloud.
-    - **PRIVATE_KEY**: Format like- "-----BEGIN PRIVATE KEY-----\nMhA==\n-----END PRIVATE KEY-----\n" (Actual key is very long text, this is just for example)
+    - **PRIVATE_KEY**: Format like- ```bash "-----BEGIN PRIVATE KEY-----\nMhA==\n-----END PRIVATE KEY-----\n" ``` (Actual key is very long text, this is just for example)

 #### Step 3: Preparing Hugging Face Spaces
-- 1. Create a New Space
+- Create a New Space
 Go to Hugging Face Spaces and select Docker as the runtime environment.

-- 2. Add Secrets
+- Add Secrets
     Navigate to the Settings tab and add the following secrets:

     - **GROQ_API_KEY**: API Key for ChatGroq LLM.